synfig/synfig-docs-dev/docs/common/structure.rst

 In fact there are two of them now.

-The new one (called "Cobra") is the our latest development andit is the future of Synfig.
+The new one (called "Cobra") is the our latest development and it is the future of Synfig.

 And there is an old one (without a name).
 As of version 1.2.0 it is deactivated.
 But some layers are still use its code, in case if they are not ported to Cobra yet (Synfig fallbacks to old render engine).
-This is generally works much slower comparing to case when layer's code is ported to Cobra.
+This generally works much slower comparing to case when layer's code is ported to Cobra.

 If you examine code of any layer, you will see a function called ``accelerated_render()`` - this is a code of old render engine.